seeq12/seeq-connector-sdk-java/README.md

 Import the project into IntelliJ IDEA by taking the following steps:

 1. At the IntelliJ launch screen, select *Open or import*.
-If you're already in an IntelliJ project, select *File* > * Open*.
+If you're already in an IntelliJ project, select *File* > *Open*.
-2. Browse to the extracted *seeq-connector-sdk/java* folder.
+2. Browse to the extracted *seeq-connector-sdk-java* folder.
 3. Click OK.

-On the left-hand side of the screen, you will see a *Project* tab and there will be a bolded *java [seeq-connector-sdk]* folder at the top level.
+On the left-hand side of the screen, you will see a *Project* tab and there will be a seeq-connector-sdk-java **[seeq-connector-sdk]** folder at the top level.
 There should be a small light-blue square in the bottom-right of the folder icon, which indicates that it was recognized as a Gradle project.

 The *Build* tab at the bottom should eventually print `BUILD SUCCESSFUL` to indicate that the Gradle project was built correctly.